zingolabs/zingolabs-zewif/docs/bestpractices.md

 ## Reports

-***[All:] Report All Failures.*** Any failures to export data should be reported to the user.
+***[All:] Report All Failures.*** Any failures to export data SHOULD be reported to the user.
 This might include data purposefully excluded from the export process.
-Any failures to import data must be reported to the user.
+Any failures to import data MUST be reported to the user.

 ***[Import:] Flag Asset Failures with Highlighting.*** If a failure to import data results in keys or seeds not being imported, this must be clearly reported with red, bold, or otherwise highlighted warnings, as it could result in a loss of assets.